 When the Medicaid recipient eventually passes away, any funds left in the trust will go towards reimbursing the state for the cost of care.
 The state will be listed as a beneficiary of the trust.
 It is also a requirement that the trust is irrevocable (can not be canceled or changed after it is established).
 The state will never claim more of the trust than what they paid for in long-term care services and it is only rarely that there are ever excess funds in the trust.

-Someone who has substantial long term care needs, such as the need to live in an assisted living or memory care community, may find that although their monthly income is over the ALTCS limit ($2,349/month) they still have care expenses that well exceed their income.
-Therefore, to pay for care, they will still need to qualify for ALTCS.
+Someone who has substantial long term care needs, such as the need to live in an assisted living or memory care community, may find that although their monthly income is over the ALTCS limit ($2,382/month) they still have care expenses that exceed their income.
+Therefore, to pay for care, they still need to qualify for ALTCS.

 We Can Help

 Senior Planning can help draft the paperwork and set up a Miller Trust on your behalf.
 We offer Miller Trusts and other estate planning documents for sale.

 The best way to establish a Qualifying Income Trust is through a professional.
 Unless you are confident you can write up the trust paperwork and establish an account with a bank that offers trust and estate management services, it is best to take advantage of Senior Planning’s free consultation.

 If you need more information about Miller Trusts or about Senior Care, please call Senior Planning today.
 We can help you prepare for your ALTCS application can even assist you with the full ALTCS application if desired.